 Not to put too fine a point on it, the Court went on to note that no evidence of "dangerousness" had actually been presented in the record they reviewed, so the district court had better take another and much closer look at the issue.
 Again citing from SWC's article (but with my font colors):

-In making the [dangerousness] determination, however, the Court did not explain how it reached that conclusion indicating that, while inside the Capitol, and the absence of any record evidence that either Munchel or Eisenhart committed any violence on January 6.
-That on January 6; that and that are all factors that weigh against a finding that either pose a threat of “using force to promote [their] political ends,” and that the District Court should consider on remand.
+In making the [dangerousness] determination, however, the Court did not explain how it reached that conclusion notwithstanding the countervailing finding that “the record contains no evidence indicating that, while inside the Capitol, Munchel or Eisenhart vandalized any property or physically harmed any person,” and the absence of any record evidence that either Munchel or Eisenhart committed any violence on January 6.
+That Munchel and Eisenhart assaulted no one on January 6; that they did not enter the Capitol by force; and that they vandalized no property are all factors that weigh against a finding that either pose a threat of “using force to promote [their] political ends,” and that the District Court should consider on remand.

 For an Appellate court to tell a lower court that, Hey, how about explaining how you reached your conclusion when there was no evidence that we can see to support that conclusion, that's a serious slapdown.